December 11, 2021

 In his Sep.
 1, 2021 letter, the Fire Victim Trustee said this poor stock price created a $2.4 billion shortfall.
 He said this "seems unfair" and asked for "a working group to address what, if anything, can be done to ameliorate" the problem.

 If O'Melveny was going to collect $3 million of taxpayer money to advise Gov. Newsom, the least they could have done was to structure the settlement in a way that avoids this foreseeable risk.
-(Incidentally, Nancy Mitchell won one of American Lawyer's "Dealmakers of the Year" award for leading the O'Melveny team that advised Gov. Newsom.
+(Incidentally, Nancy Mitchell won one of American Lawyer's "Dealmakers of the Year" awards for leading the O'Melveny team that advised Gov. Newsom.
 She left O'Melveny this past April.)

 The second problem has to do with their drafting of AB 1054.
 That law addresses future wildfires caused by PG&E. It has been criticized for being too friendly to PG&E. One California state official said it's designed to reduce the amount PG&E will have to pay in the event of a fire.